kryzar/Stupid-Serguei-Scripts/README.md

 # Angif

 Given a YouTube video url, a starting time and a duration, [Angif](Angif.sh) creates a gif of the video from the starting time and of the duration you gave it.
 See options below.
+Default parameters are 10 fps (or native video frame rate if it is less) and 800 px width (or native video width if it is less).

 [Angif](Angif.sh) comes as a single file zsh script.